EPIC DANCE SHOWCASE COMPETITION RULES AND REGULATIONS

 - Epic will not be held responsible for music or score sheets left behind at competition.

-- Every entry/routine will be receive a trophy representing their adjudicated score.
+- Every entry/routine will be receive an award representing their adjudicated score.

 - Cash prizes and/or gift certificates will be given to select overall winners.